esperighanto/ludocrypt/README.md

 # LudoCrypt
 LudoCrypt is a user-scripted cryptography program.
 It is not intended for serious cryptographic implementations, and as the etymology of the name suggests, is intended to be more of a fun learning experience than anything else.
 It is aimed at people who want to learn about cryptography and who use cryptography for non-serious tasks, as well as for people who may be interested in expanding the user-scriptability in other directions.
 It is entirely open source, and always will remain free, and any user is free to branch and alter it as they please.

 LudoCrypt relies on the concept of stacking encryption algorithms for security, whereas a single caesar cipher is child's play to solve, a series of ciphers all stacked upon one another is slightly more fortified.
+It is **VERY** important to note that LudoCrypt is destructive to both punctuation and whitespace.

 LudoCrypt's name comes from the Latin (as well as Esperanto) word for play, *Ludo*, and from the greek word *Kruptos*, but loaned through English from the word *Encrypt*.